wiw/MpSA-TRIP/MpSA-TRIP/v0.3/wiki_config.md

         }
     }

-* *constant_1* - *constant_**N*** - вefines sequences of constant parts of a read.
-They can be any number, but it is better to adhere to a reasonable number of constant parts - no more than 4-5 sequences per read.
+* *constant_1* - *constant_**N*** - defines sequences of constant parts of a read.
+They can be any number instead ***"N"***, but it is better to adhere to a reasonable number of constant parts - no more than 4-5 sequences per read.
 Each constant part has an alias, sequence and an error level, which is recommended to be set as 10% of the length of the sequence

 #### *Example*

     {
         "content": {
             "mapping": {
-                "constant1": ["gtcacaagggccggccacaactc", 3],
+                "constant_1": ["gtcacaagggccggccacaactc", 3],
-                "constant2": ["ctcgatc", 1],
+                "constant_2": ["ctcgatc", 1],
-                "constant3": ["ttaaccctagaaagataatc", 2],
+                "constant_3": ["ttaaccctagaaagataatc", 2],
             }
         }
     }